 Parents have the choice to pull up to the front door and allow a staff member to open the door and escort the child into the building, or parents can park in the grassy area beside the center and walk their child to the front door.
 We ask that parents do not enter the facility at this time.
-If a parent is dropping off, we ask that they move as soon as a staff member gets the child out of the vehicle.
-We want to keep the traffic moving.
 If parents need to speak with the child's teacher in-person, we ask that it's between 7:30 and 7:40 or after 2:15 for the PK3 and PK4 students.